Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Application: Trajectory Learning in UAV Networks

 \subsection{Problem Definition and Performance Metrics}

 Consider a grid world, as shown in Fig.~\ref{System_Model_Fig}, where each cell is a square of length $L_c$.
 The system comprises a set $\mathcal{M}$ of $M$ uplink IoT devices deployed uniformly in the grid world.
 The devices report their observations to $I$ fixed-velocity rotary-wing UAVs flying at height $h$ and starting from positions selected randomly on the grid.
 The grid world contains normal cells, represented as white squares, and a \emph{risk region} of special cells, colored in the figure.
-Whenever UAVs cross the risk region, there is a chance of failure, e.g., due to a higher collision probability.
+The risk region can be an area with a high probability of UAV collision and/or locations with a high chance of signal blockages.
 The current position at each time $t$ of each UAV $i$ is projected on the plane as coordinates $\left(x^i_t,y^i_t \right)$.
-The DT monitoring of this system aims to determine trajectories for the UAVs on the grid that jointly minimize the AoI and the transmission powers across all the IoT devices.
+The goal is to determine trajectories for the UAVs on the grid that jointly minimize the AoI and the transmission powers across all the IoT devices.

 The AoI measures the freshness of the information collected by the UAVs from the devices~\cite{9815722}.
 For each device $m$, the AoI is defined as the time elapsed since the last time data from the device was collected by a UAV~\cite{9845353,AoI}.
 Accordingly, the AoI of device $m$ at time $t$ is updated as follows